Dharmāgraha: Dharmic Assertion and the Sacred Quest

 Dharmāgraha is a manthan, an experiential laboratory that awakens individuals from apathy and illuminates systemic inequalities highlighting the vital need for fostering social progress.

-Together with the community, our five-day residential lab presents a fantastic opportunity for self-discovery and reflection as we tackle systemic inequities.
-Through rich, hands-on exploration, we strive to unveil the Dharmic Mind—a mindset that nurtures harmony and flows with the rhythm of life rather than one that diminishes or oppresses.
-This enlightened perspective seeks to elevate not only ourselves but also everyone around us.
-We believe that by confronting desires for revenge, self-preservation, or avoidance, we can access our wholeness and choose invigorating responses that illuminate our journey.
+Together with the community, our five-day residential lab presents an opportunity for self-discovery and reflection as we tackle systemic inequities.
+Through rich, hands-on exploration, we strive to unveil the Dharmic Mind—an intelligence that nurtures harmony and flows with the rhythm of life rather than one that diminishes or oppresses.
+This enlightened perspective seeks to emancipate not only ourselves but also everyone around us.
+We believe that by confronting our impulse for revenge, self-preservation, or avoidance, we can access our wholeness and choose invigorating responses that illuminate our journey.

-The guiding question that invites us on this enriching journey is, “How can we reimagine ourselves to create a future that is wonderfully distinct from our colonised past and the colonising present?”
-This thoughtful approach highlights the importance of seeking truth and genuinely connecting with others rather than co-opting or opposing them through dubious means.
-Ultimately, we aspire to cultivate a mindset that embraces freedom from the dogma of organised religion and the limited viewpoints often presented by reductive rationalism.
+The guiding question that invites us on this journey is, “How can we reimagine ourselves to create a future that is wonderfully distinct from our colonised past and the colonising present?”
+This approach highlights the importance of seeking truth and genuinely connecting with others rather than co-opting or opposing them through dubious means.
+Ultimately, we aspire to cultivate an intelligence that embraces freedom from the dogma of organised religion and the limited viewpoints often presented by reductive rationalism.

-The journey invites participants to partake in personal growth through a framework originally devised by Raghu Ananthanarayanan.
-Together, we shall explore our sense of belonging and the impact of our shared history on our mindsets and bodies.
+The manthan invites participants to partake in personal growth through a framework originally devised by Raghu Ananthanarayanan.
+Together, we shall explore our sense of belonging and the impact of our shared history on our bodies and psyches.

 Process of the Manthan

 This process creates a warm and inviting space for us to comfortably share our dilemmas, contradictions, and the polarities that may sometimes cloud our emotions and thoughts.
-We will use engaging theatrical methods to explore deeply the traumas our bodies hold.
-Through this thoughtful exploration, we can render the invisible visible and give voice to what often remains unspoken, all while embracing our whole selves.
+Through art, theater, dialogue we will explore the traumas our bodies deeply hold.
+Through this self-reflective exploration, we can render the invisible visible and give voice to what often remains unspoken, while embracing our whole selves.
 Our aspiration is to foster healing rooted in community and compassion, empowering everyone involved to discover meaningful and intentional ways of living.

 For whom